 If you see the case status “Case Was Denied,” that means USCIS evaluated your application and decided you were not eligible for an employment green card.
 Your fees also won’t be returned.

 This doesn’t mean you are out of options, but you will likely want to get legal help to understand your options and next steps.
 An immigration attorney can help you understand if you’re eligible to appeal your case or to reapply if certain circumstances change.
 ImmigrationHelp.org can refer you to an attorney through our Ask an Attorney program.

 What Should I Do if My USCIS Case Status Says “Case Denied” for My Employment-Based Green Card Case?

 You have some options if USCIS denies your employment-based green card application.
 You may consider filing Form I-539: Application to Extend/Change Nonimmigrant Status so you can stay in the U.S. past your application’s expiration date.
 You need a legal basis to extend your time, but an experienced immigration lawyer can help you decide if that’s an option for you.

 You may also be facing deportation (removal proceedings) from the U.S. government after the denial of your employment-based petition.
 An attorney can help you in this situation, as well as advise you whether you have grounds to appeal your case or other options.

 You may be able to reapply, but keep in mind that for your application to get a better result, something about your eligibility must have changed.
 Starting over means submitting a new application and paying another filing fee.
 To ensure success, you may want to hire an attorney for help if you choose to file again.
-We can refer you to an attorney for a free consultation.

 When Should I Contact an Immigration Attorney About My Employment-Based Green Card Case?